 Prysmian aims to reduce its environmental footprint through the reduction of energy consumption, the efficient use of natural resources, the optimization of logistics flows and the responsible management of waste.
-In 2019, 19 new energy diagnoses were carried out in European and non-European plants, to obtain a more complete, reliable and updated data base on energy consumption and its distribution.
-This will enable the Group to extend energy efficiency programmes to an ever-larger number of plants.
+In 2019, 19 new energy diagnoses were carried out in European and non-European plants to obtain a more complete, reliable and updated energy consumption and distribution database.
+This will enable the Group to extend energy efficiency programs to an ever-larger number of plants.
 In 2019, the company invested about EUR 17 million in health, safety and environmental activities, including energy efficiency, water and waste projects.

 Our Current Energy Performance

-The Group reports the environmental impacts that are the most significant in terms of responsibility towards employees, local communities and as a competitiveness and value factor for the Group.
-These are consumption of energy and water; disposal of hazardous and non-hazardous waste; and greenhouse gas emissions linked to sources of energy.
+The Group reports the environmental impacts that are the most significant in terms of responsibility towards employees and local communities and as a competitiveness and value factor for the Group.
+These are the consumption of energy and water, disposal of hazardous and non-hazardous waste, and greenhouse gas emissions linked to energy sources.

 Reducing Water Consumption

-Water is important in our manufacturing process since large volumes are needed for cooling in the various production cycles.
+Water is essential in our manufacturing process; large volumes are needed for cooling in the various production cycles.
 In 2019, we continued our efforts to reduce water consumption in several countries around the globe.
 For example, in La Pointe, Canada, we reduced water usage by perfecting an automatic dosage system that reduces the frequency of discharging and refilling.